SlappyPenguin/Sweepmine.TM/README.md

 - Lines 2 to $R+1$: A grid with the same format as `vector<vector<int>> grid`
 - Lines $R+2$ to $2R+1$: A grid of charges with the same format as `vector<vector<int>> charge`

+## Technical Details
+The solver always tries to find a certain move (clicking a garunteed safe square, or flagging a certain mine), before resorting to probabilistic risk-taking.

+### (1) Simple Logic
+We try to apply the 2 simplest logical rules:

+- If any square has # surrounding mines = # surrounding flags, all other surrounding squares are safe
+- If any square has # surrounding mines = # surrounding uncovered squares, they all have mines

+### (2) Gaussian Elimination

+### (3) Backtracking + Guessing

 ## Performance
 The success rate of the solver (probability of finishing a game without clicking a mine) is on par with frontier research models for all 3 standard board sizes: